About Ocular Brachytherapy

 clopidogrel (Plavix®)heparin

-There are others, so be sure your doctor knows all of the medications you’re taking.
+There are others, so be sure your doctor knows all of the medicines you’re taking.

-If you take insulin or other medications for diabetes, ask the doctor who prescribes it what you should do the day before and the morning of your procedure.
+If you take insulin or other medicines for diabetes, ask the doctor who prescribes it what you should do the day before and the morning of your procedure.

 1 day before your plaque placement procedure